 In addition to the standards set out in the Employee Handbook/Code of Business Conduct at Group level, staff across the Lonrho Group are kept up to date on business and corporate matters through face to face meetings, newsletters (including messages by email from individual Board members), and through a Group-wide intranet.
 That includes the dissemination of information to all on the principles and commitments outlined above, including regarding the Board and Group’s approach to the UNGC and SDGs.

 We recognise the need for specific additional steps to assess risks in this area, including in our supply chains, and have therefore set up internal systems to ensure that each component business of the Group operates to these collective standards.
-That includes issuing in 2017 local supplier questionnaires where needed which are designed to identify:
+That included issuing a further questionnaire in 2018 to our businesses to ensure awareness of the issues including:

-Through this approach we are building up our awareness of risk both in our own businesses and related areas.
+Through this approach we continue to monitor our awareness of risk both in our own businesses and related areas.
 We consider that the greatest risks are in our supply chains, where relevant to particular businesses – but will continue to monitor and assess all our businesses in this regard.

 We will also ensure that risks and compliance in this area are fully factored into future investment decisions, up to Board level.

-Our HR processes give us the ability to track issues which may arise, especially through our staff assessment system and whistle-blowing procedures – as set out in the Employee Handbook/Code of Conduct.
+Our HR processes give us the ability to track issues which may arise, especially through our staff assessment system and speak out procedures.
 We keep this under active scrutiny.

-Our HR Director and Government and Political Advisor have day-to-day lead on maintaining and developing staff awareness and procedures in this area, reporting to the Board.
+Our Chief Legal Officer, working with Human Resources, has the lead on maintaining and developing staff awareness and procedures in this area, reporting to the Board.
 We ensure that staff compliance training, including at induction, fully covers this area.

-This Statement was approved by the Board of Lonrho Ltd. on 21 September 2017.
+This Statement was approved by the Lonrho Board on 12th September 2018.